 In 2016, Yedlin left Tottenham as a very fast, young player who lacked the technical and tactical qualities to really shine at the highest level of the game.

 In 2019, Yedlin remains a very fast, albeit not-so young player who lacks the technical and tactical qualities to really shine at the highest level of the game.

 Burnt by the signing of a young, unproven winger from Ligue 1, Spurs decided to replace Clinton N’Jie with Nkoudou, a young, unproven winger from Ligue 1.

-Remarkably, the former France youth international is still technically a Spurs player, albeit on loan at Monaco, and he bumped himself up this list thanks to his self-effacing follow-up to assisting Harry Winks’ late winner against Fulham in a rare Premier League appearance.
+Remarkably, the former France youth international is still technically a Spurs player, and he bumped himself up this list thanks to his self-effacing follow-up to assisting Harry Winks’ late winner against Fulham in a rare Premier League appearance.

 Helloooo u remember me ? 🙈🙈 #COYS

 Lopez never actually played for Tottenham, but he did give our good friend Matt Stead at Football365 the opportunity to regularly upset people by writing that the goalkeeper was an Irishman called Paul O’Pez.

 Plus, he was only ever signed on loan to be third-choice goalkeeper so, unlike some of the others, at least he didn’t do anything wrong.

 He’s yet to play for Spurs, but an 18-year-old who collapsed after being subbed off at half-time in one of only five career starts is still better than Clinton N’Jie.

 See above – but with a better pedigree.